US stocks wobble; Gap, Nordstrom sink on weak results

-Stocks turned mixed on Wall Street Wednesday as the market continues an unsettled period of trading ahead of the Thanksgiving holiday in the U.S.
+Stock indexes were mixed on Wall Street Wednesday afternoon, barely budging through another bout of light but volatile trading ahead of the Thanksgiving holiday in the U.S.

+Stocks in the S&P 500 index were nearly evenly split between risers and decliners.
+Losses by health care companies, household goods makers and banks outweighed gains in real estate and energy stocks.

-Technology stocks pulled out of an early slide and were mixed.
-That helped stabilize the broader market.
-Computer maker HP rose 10.7% after reporting solid financial results.
-Autodesk slumped 17.5% after the design software company warned investors the pace of its recovery is being impacted by supply chain problems and pressure from inflation.
+Investors kept an eye on the latest batch of quarterly report cards.
+Computer maker HP rose 10.3% for the biggest gain in the S&P 500 after reporting solid financial results.
+Autodesk slumped 16.8% after the design software company warned investors the pace of its recovery is being impacted by supply chain problems and pressure from inflation.

 Supply chain problems and pressure from inflation have been key concerns for a wide range of industries.
 Many companies have warned that they are having trouble meeting demand and are dealing with higher costs for raw materials.
 Those higher costs are being passed off to consumers, who have been paying more for everything from food and other staples to a wide range of retail items.